LambdaLabsML/text2vid-viewer/README.md

 `T2V-viewer` was built to offer an easy way to compare model side-by-side and quickly evaluate where lies the strength and weaknesses.

+Two modes can be used for model evaluation:
+* Model centric view: preview generations by batch of 6 prompts for a given model.
+* Prompt centric view: preview generation by batch of 6 models for a given prompt

 **Models supported**